jondot/vitals/README.md

 and `ConsoleReporter` in development. `ConsoleReporter` will spit out metrics to `stdout` as they come.
 You can also wire them _both_ with `MultiReporter`.
 Check the [specs](/spec/reporters) for how to do that.
 2. `Format` - takes the contextual information (host, service, environment) and your metric, and formats them in an order that makes sense for working with Graphite.
-You have the `ProductionFormat` and `HostLastFormat`.
+You have the `ProductionFormat`, `HostLastFormat` and `NoHostFormat`.
 3. `Integrations` - integrations hook things that we're able to instrument with Vitals.
 Check [integrations](/lib/vitals/integrations) for more.

 Here's what's available to you at configuration time: